 Reasons to Trek to Annapurna Region

-1) Exotic Flora and Fauna:-
+1) Exotic Flora and Fauna:

 Annapurna Region has varied floras and faunas.
-Every step you take on your journey awaits a surprise.
-Annapurna Conservation Area is rich in biological diversity.
+Every step you take on your journey awaits surprise.
+Annapurna Conservation Area is rich in its biological diversity.
 About 1226 species of flowering plants including 40 orchids and 9 species of rhododendron – the national flower, also 101 mammals, 474 birds, 41 reptiles and 23 amphibians are found in this region.
-The southern region of Annapurna Conservation Area has abundant rhododendron forest while the northern part comprises alpine pastureland, vegetation is diverse.
-It harbours rare and endangered wildlife species such as the snow leopard, musk deer, Tibetan argali, Impeyan Pheasant and Tragepan Pheasant.
-If get lucky, you might spot a few of these.
+The southern region of Annapurna Conservation Area has abundant rhododendron forest while the northern part comprises alpine pastureland, and vegetation is diverse.
+It harbours rare and endangered wildlife species such as the snow leopard, musk deer, Tibetan argali, Impeyan Pheasant and Tragopan Pheasant.
+If you get lucky, you might spot a few of these.

-2) Hot springs
+2) Hot springs:

-Another best reason to trek to Annapurna Region is the natural hot spring of Jhinu Danda.
+Another reason to trek to the Annapurna Region is the natural hot spring of Jhinu Danda.
 It is located on the bench of the Modi Khola.
 The pool is Surrounded by green trees, relax in the healing hot water and enjoy the glorious sight of the river.
-It is believed that taking a dip in a hot spring will cure your skin diseases and reduces stress because of the minerals present there.
+It is believed that taking a dip in a hot spring will cure your skin diseases and reduce stress because of the minerals present there.

 3) Exploring culturally rich villages: